+TO:

+ADDRESS:

+DESCRIPTION OF INTEREST IN LAND:

 Complainant in respect of this appeal:

-TAKE NOTICE that the Assessment Review Board will hear an appeal/assessor recommendation from the assessment/reconsideration of the assessment of the above-noted interest in land at:
+TAKE NOTICE that the Assessment Review recommendation from the assessment/recon interest in land at: Board will hear an appeal/assessor sideration of the assessment of the above-noted

 Date: , 20

 Time: (A.M./P.M.)

-Location:

-[address]
+Location: [address]

 AND TAKE NOTICE that you should bring to the hearing [insert # copies] copies of all relevant documents in your possession respecting this appeal.

-A copy of the Assessment Notice and the Notice of Appeal are enclosed with this notice, as well as copies of:
+A copy of the Assessment Notice and the No as copies of: tice of Appeal are enclosed with this notice, as well

-(all submissions and documents received in respect of the appeal will be forwarded to all parties)
+(all submissions and documents received in r parties) respect of the appeal will be forwarded to all